gnosis/dx-docs/source/build-on-top-of-dutchx.md

 * Migration code (useful for `development`)
 * Some scripts

-So Just follow the steps and create your `cool-app` following the steps described in this project:
+You can create your `cool-app` following the steps described in this project:
 [Build on top of the DutchX](https://github.com/gnosis/dx-examples-dev/tree/master/01_build-of-top-of-dx)

-Once you have the guide completed, a good idea is continuing with the guide [Use DutchX as an Oracle](./use-dutchx-as-an-oracle.html).
+Once you have the guide completed, a good idea is continuing with this guide [Use DutchX as an Oracle](./use-dutchx-as-an-oracle.html).